 - If you go on an organized excursion: Try to find an excursion to Agafay whose main focus is the experience of dinner or lunch in the desert.
 This way you hire the food service with transportation to and from your hotel in the city.

 The Lalla Takerkoust is an artificial reservoir created by the hand of man.
 It was built during the French protectorate era to provide electricity to the region.
-Man-made or not, the truth is that the lake is an excellent way to connect with nature especially if you have been walking the chaotic streets of Marrakech for many days.
+Man-made or not, the truth is that the lake is a great way to connect with nature especially if you have been walking the chaotic streets of Marrakech for many days.

 If you have the opportunity to travel to Agafay during the summer months or hot season in Morocco you will see tourists and locals enjoying the large expanse of water where you can do all kinds of activities.